-Mesh watch bands are, as their name says, watch bracelets made from metal wires (usually stainless steel) worked into characteristic mesh look that can give either robust or sophisticated look to watches, depending on the type of the mesh.
+Mesh watch band is, as their name says, watch band made from metal wires (usually stainless steel) worked into characteristic mesh look that can give either robust or sophisticated look to watches, depending on the type of the mesh.
 In terms of durability, mesh watch band is made to withstand a lot.
 But this requires a bit of history, for those unfamiliar with their origin.

 Original Omega Ploprof SHARK Mesh Band

 Mesh watch band became especially popular in 1970s, along with the Omega Seamaster Ploproof 600m, a watch made to withstand large pressure that professional divers may experience.
 It’s mesh band was advertised as "Shark-proof" and therefore named Shark Mesh.
 Although the bracelet was not truly prone to shark bites, it was more robust than standard watch bands because it had no pins between its links and intertwined loops of its mesh made from stainless steel.
 As Omega Seamaster Ploproof 600m was one of the largest, heaviest and robust diver’s watches ever made, its Shark mesh band was no less, and yet it had great breath-ability due to the space in its loops.

 Photo credit: Omega.com

 Today, most mesh watch bands have small links, but Shark mesh had extremely large ones, in order to hold the glorious watch.
 But Shark mesh still tends to be quite popular due to 2016 Omega Seamaster Ploproof 1200m, which is the upgraded version of its predecessor.
 The new Shark mesh version is also upgraded with diver’s extension up to 26 mm in order to fit over a wet suit.